 (c) Initial investigation.
-If the independent remedial investigation, interim action, or cleanup action is completed within ninety days of release discovery, the department may defer completing any needed initial investigation of the release to enable review of the independent remedial action and report in accordance with WAC 173-340-310(5)(b).
+If the independent investigation, interim action, or cleanup action is completed within 90 days of release discovery, the department may defer completing any needed initial investigation of the release to enable review of the independent remedial action and report in accordance with WAC 173-340-310(5)(b).

 (d) Notification.
-The department will provide notice of an independent remedial investigation, interim action, or cleanup action report received under this section in accordance with WAC 173-340-600(20).
+The department will notify the public of an independent investigation, interim action, or cleanup action report received under this section in accordance with WAC 173-340-600(20).

 (e) Liability.
 Neither submission of information on an independent remedial action nor any response by the department shall release the person submitting the report or any other person from liability.
 The department reserves all rights to pursue any subsequent action it deems appropriate.

 (5) Technical consultations.
-The department may provide informal advice and assistance (technical consultations) on the administrative and technical requirements of this chapter to persons conducting or otherwise interested in an independent remedial action.
+The department may provide informal advice and assistance (technical consultations) on the administrative and technical requirements of the state cleanup law to persons conducting or otherwise interested in an independent remedial action.
 Such advice or assistance is advisory only and not binding on the department.
 This advice may include written opinions.
-These written opinions shall be limited to whether the independent remedial actions or proposals for those actions meet the substantive requirements of this chapter and/or whether the department believes further remedial action is necessary at the facility.
+These written opinions shall be limited to whether the independent remedial actions or proposals for those actions meet the substantive requirements of the state cleanup law and/or whether the department believes further remedial action is necessary at the site.

 (a) Upon completing the review of an independent remedial action report or proposal that is voluntarily submitted for the department's review and opinion, the department will: